– We do what we say.

 – We pride ourselves in our distribution which is second to none.

-In business for over 25 years, we continue to offer the best bang for your buck and the best distribution for the target niche you are looking for.
-Reach Home Buyers and Sellers, Reach People Looking To Have Fun, Eat, Shop, Stay In The Poconos, Reach Golfer crowd in The Poconos, Lehigh Valley and surrounding areas.
+In business since 1989, we continue to offer the best bang for your buck and the best distribution for the target niche you are looking for.
+Reach Home Buyers and Sellers, Reach People Looking To Have Fun, Eat, Shop, Stay & Play In The Poconos, Reach the Golfer crowd in The Poconos and surrounding areas.

 When you advertise with us, we do our best to give you it all.
 Beautiful color advertisements, with the right distribution and print-run, mobile capabilities, direct mail, and Premium Internet Exposure and Social Media that reaches everyone you want to reach.

 DISTRIBUTION ALONG WITH A HEALTHY PRINT-RUN MATTERS – don’t let anyone tell you different.
 Simply put, no one places their magazines in as many high quality, high traffic locations with the amount we print for each book as we do!
 Call or email us today to find out how we can help you reach your target audience.
 For Advertising Information please contact Beth Ritter at the number or email below.